PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 .. todo:: Explain how to change page URL and title for virtual page views or link to SPA instructions page.

 User ID
 -------

 `User ID` is an additional parameter, that allows you to aggregate data.
-When set you will be able to search through sessions by this parameter, fiter reports through it or create Multi attribution reports using `User ID`.
+When set you will be able to search through sessions by this parameter, filter reports through it or create Multi attribution reports using `User ID`.
 You can learn more about User ID `here <https://help.piwik.pro/support/getting-started/userid/>`_.
 To set up `User ID` with your JavaScript Tracking snippet follow this guide.